 After completion of each section, they are given an option to print out the "worksheet" that they completed.
 This is a hard copy of the questions done on the computer following the lesson.
 This allows for an easy way to keep a record of the work the child completed and also shows what questions they might have missed for review.
 The worksheet can either be printed out directly on paper or they can also be saved as PDF files on a computer.
 These hard copies are only available at the time of completion of the lesson, although CTCMath does keep a record of the grade scored on the lesson.
 I appreciate the option to print these worksheets out in case records are needed for accountability for State agencies.

-For more information, visit CTCMath's website or visit them on the following social media platforms:
+For more information about CTCMath, please visit their website.
+You can also find them on the following social media sites:

 Members of the Crew have each been using CTCMath with different age/grade students in their home.
 Be sure to click the banner below to see their reviews today.